📚 This plugin is $4.95 off for owners of Dynamic Characters, as they have some parts in common. Use Dynamic Actors (free) to control both at once.

 version

-Semantic Version-compatible featureLevel and patchLevel information.
+Semantic Version-compatible featureLevel, patchLevel and releaseCandidate information.

 I don't reset the patchLevel to 0 when incrementing featureLevel, so that patchLevel alone is enough to determine whether a certain fix is available in each version.